503. Code of Conduct

 1. Building Rules

 a.
-No smoking or vaping is allowed inside the library building.
+No smoking is allowed inside the library building.

 c.
 Non-Alcoholic beverages are allowed in spill-proof containers.